inkstitch/inkstitch/collections/_docs/en/003-005-satin-column.md

 * Special situations where you want the stitch directions to be weird {: style="clear: both;" }

-**Auto generated Satin Columns**
-* Add a contour to a path object (with no filling).
-* Set contour width to the size you want your satin stitch to be.
-* The path should not intersect itself.
-Try [breaking it up](/docs/satin-tools/#cut-satin-column) into multiple paths if needed.
-* Run `Extensions > Ink/Stitch  > Convert Line to Satin`
-* Run `Extensions > Ink/stitch  > Auto-route Satin...`
-* Use as-is or customize the rungs or rails

 **Manual adding of rungs**

 * Make sure the existing satin column path (with the two subpaths) is selected with the Node Editor tool.